laurentd75/OricExplorer/README.md

 - Display Character Sets and HIRES/TEXT screens.
 - Show a file as a Hexdump.
 - Show the source of BASIC programs with syntax highlighting.
+- Show the source of HYPERBASIC programs with syntax highlighting. ***==> IMPLEMENTED AS OF v2.3.0***
+- Show the source of TELEASS programs with syntax highlighting. ***==> IMPLEMENTED AS OF v2.3.0***
-- Show Machine code programs in 6502 assembly.
+- Show Machine code programs in 6502 assembly source form.
-- View embedded data in TEXT or HIRES format or as a Character set (by means of a built-in Data viewer that currently supports the viewing of theses 3 kinds of data)
+- View embedded data in TEXT or HIRES format or as a Character set (by means of a built-in Data viewer that currently supports the viewing of these 3 kinds of data)
-- Save HIRES or TEXT screens as an image file (format currently supported include .bmp, .gif, .jpg, .png and .tif)
+- Save HIRES or TEXT screens as an image file (formats currently supported include .bmp, .gif, .jpg, .png and .tif)
 - Print HIRES or TEXT screens to an attached printer.
 - View Disk contents using a graphical representation of the sectors.
 - View TEXT or HIRES images stored on a floppy disk image through a built-in specific Image Viewer
+- Launch .dsk and .tap medias in Oricutron emulator